 First–time buyers in New Jersey can get up to $10,000 in down payment assistance through a five–year, forgivable loan with no interest or monthly payments required.

 The loan must be paired with a first mortgage from the New Jersey Housing and Mortgage Finance Agency which can be a 30–year FHA, USDA, or VA loan.

 New Mexico Down Payment Assistance Programs

+This program must be used in conjunction with New Mexico’s FIRSTHome mortgage financing program.
 There are caps on household incomes and home purchase prices.
 But those may be higher if you’re buying in a target area.

 New York Down Payment Assistance Programs

 The State of New York Mortgage Association (SONYMA) offers down payment assistance loans when you use the association’s mortgage program to finance your home purchase.